singnet/das-query-engine/docs/Deployment-Process.md

 3. Run the "DAS CLI Build" workflow from Actions.

 Manually execute the “DAS CLI Build” workflow through the “Actions” tab in the repository.
 Click 'Run workflow' and proceed with the provided instructions, ensuring the master branch is selected.
-Enter the desired version number in the format v1.0.0 or 1.0.0, then click 'Run workflow' to proceed.
+Enter the desired version number in the format 1.0.0, then click 'Run workflow' to proceed.

 ![DAS CLI Build Workflow](assets/img73.jpg)